AlibabaResearch/mononn/README.md

    ├── tuning_log.log
 ```

-Ideally there will exist only one cluser if XLA clustering phase running smoothly.
+Ideally, there will exist only one cluster if the XLA clustering phase runs smoothly.
-x_1_1_y_1_1.json is the tuning result in json format under specific TLP setting: x thread blocks and y threads for each thread block.
+x_1_1_y_1_1.json is the tuning result in JSON format under specific TLP settings: x thread blocks and y threads for each thread block.
-x_1_1_y_1_1_src holds corresponding CUDA source code and x_1_1_y_1_1.ptx holds corresponding PTX assembly code.
+x_1_1_y_1_1_src holds the corresponding CUDA source code and x_1_1_y_1_1.ptx holds the corresponding PTX assembly code.
-tuning_log.log contains measured inference latency for each x_y combination. performance_report.csv contains detailed subgraph level performance data, which is useful to identify execution hotspot within the monolithic kernel.
+tuning_log.log contains measured inference latency for each x_y combination. performance_report.csv contains detailed subgraph-level performance data, which is useful to identify execution hotspots within the monolithic kernel.

 ## (Advanced) Directly use MonoNN generated CUDA/PTX code.

 Cumbersome Tensorflow dependency is not necessary in many cases.
-To fully get rid of Tensorflow dependency, one can directly use MonoNN generated CUDA/PTX code.
+To fully get rid of Tensorflow dependency, one can directly use MonoNN-generated CUDA/PTX code.
 For example, use **best_tuning_spec.ptx** with **cuModuleLoadData** in your CUDA/C++ applications or in other deep learning frameworks such as PyTorch.
-MonoNN comply following convention when defining CUDA kernel.
+MonoNN complies following convention when defining the CUDA kernel.

 - Kernel Name: mononn_cluster_x, where x is the cluster id shown in the dumped directory name.
-- Kernel parameter: Suppose your model have n inputs, the kernel parameter would be (input<sub>1</sub>, input<sub>n</sub>,...,input<sub>n</sub>, output_buffer, temporary_buffer).
+- Kernel parameter: Suppose your model has n inputs, the kernel parameter would be (input<sub>1</sub>, input<sub>n</sub>,...,input<sub>n</sub>, output_buffer, temporary_buffer).
 The input buffer should be filled with input data before kernel invocation.
 The size of each buffer could be found in the MonoNN output log:
   <pre>
   2023-01-30 11:19:12.846397: I tensorflow/mononn_extra/hlo_memory_scheduler_mononn.cc:250] ScheduleComputationMonoNN for module cluster_0__XlaCompiledKernel_true__XlaHasReferenceVars_false__XlaNumConstantArgs_1__XlaNumResourceArgs_0_.626 complete.
   2023-01-30 11:19:12.927441: I tensorflow/compiler/xla/service/gpu/gpu_compiler.cc:1750] MonoNN Buffer allocation summary: